Do Something

 Yes, this is personal to me, but I’d also like to think I’d be on this team even if my head hadn’t almost exploded.
 Because here’s the thing: Save for the heroic efforts of these two local women, there’s hardly any research being done into this disease, and it’s a viciously indiscriminate killer.

 Get this: One in 50 of you are walking around with a brain aneurysm — a ballooning cerebral blood vessel — and there are roughly 30,000 ruptures a year.
 That’s a rupture every 18 minutes.
-Kreszl and Kondra founded the Bee Foundation in 2014, and they’ve raised over $4 million — no mean feat, given that the government invests merely $20 million per year into aneurysm research.
+Kreszl and Kondra founded The Bee Foundation in 2014, and they’ve raised over $4 million — no mean feat, given that the government invests merely $20 million per year into aneurysm research.
 That’s, like, $3 per person affected.

 They’ve built the nation’s second-largest foundation, underwriting studies of biomarker testing — how cool would it be if a blood test could tell you you had a bulging vessel? — and explorations of genetic connections.
 And they’ve morphed into lobbyists, stalking the halls of Congress.
-Their bill — “Ellie’s Law,” named for a 14-year-old girl and four women who tragically lost their lives to ruptured aneurysms — has been pushed by, among others, Republican Rep. Brian Fitzpatrick, and would secure $10 million in federal funds over the next five years.
+Their bill — “Ellie’s Law,” named for a 14-year-old girl and four women who tragically lost their lives to ruptured aneurysms — has been pushed by, among others, Republican U.S. Rep. Brian Fitzpatrick, and would secure $10 million per year in federal funds over the next five years.

-Like most driven changemakers, their cause is personal to Krezel and Kondra.
+Like most driven changemakers, their cause is personal to Kreszl and Kondra.
 On Christmas Day 2013, their cousin, 27-year-old Jenny Sedney, collapsed and died of a rupture.
 She’s one of the women named in Ellie’s Law.
 Jenny’s love of all things Bee inspired the foundation’s name and ethos.

 “Everything that could go wrong went wrong in our case, and our story is the norm,” Kreszl recalled last week.
 While experiencing the “worst headache of her life” — a telltale sign of rupture — a doctor told Jenny it was likely just another bad migraine.
 Ultimately, the EMTs worked on Jenny for 45 minutes, but didn’t even know exactly what they were treating.
 “Unless you’re at a Center of Excellence, the training is lacking,” says Kreszl.

-When not accosting members of Congress or raising money for research, Kondra owns Cornerstone Bistro in Wayne, which has turned into a type of clubhouse for the aneurysm aware.
+When not lobbying members of Congress or raising money for research, Kondra owns Cornerstone Bistro in Wayne, which has turned into a type of clubhouse for the aneurysm aware.
 “Never did we think that the restaurant would be an outlet,” she says.
 “There are people that come from all over to share their story.
 They’ll read a piece on us posted in the bathroom and grown men in tears will come out and say, ‘I lost my my best friend’ or ‘I lost my fraternity brother.’”

 When your check comes at Cornerstone?
 You can donate to the cause.
 Leather-bound books abound, so those who have suddenly lost loved ones to this most quick-strike of a disease can pen tributes.
 Did you know that something like 80 percent of federal health research funding goes to the big three?
 Diabetes, heart disease and cancer.
 The brain aneurysm story tends toward lack; lack of time upon rupture, lack of awareness, lack of funding, lack of community for those left behind.